Cosmetica-cc/Kupe/README.md

 Cross-loader, cross-version GUI library for Minecraft.
 For all your navigation needs.
 Like the great and legendary navigator Kupe, who sailed to Aotearoa.

+The classes are split into `api` and `impl` packages. `api` classes are the only ones kept stable across environments and versions.
+In addition, a few api methods are marked as `@LeavesSandbox` and return minecraft classes.
+These are not guaranteed to be completely stable across environments, but will be kept stable where possible.
+They are provided in case a modder wishes to have greater flexibility than the library itself provides without referencing implementation classes.

 ## Setting Up

 You can include Kupe in your project via gradle.
 First, add the cosmetica maven to your repositories: